 A third-party lens like Sigma 100-400mm f5-6.3 DG OS HSM Contemporary lens deserves to be on the best lenses for Canon 6D list.

-For one, it is an affordable option for those who want to get into wildlife photography and sports photography.
+For one, it is a good beginner option for those who want to get into wildlife photography and sports photography.

 However, the downside is that it doesn’t have an impressive aperture range.
 But in most conditions, this lens can get the job done.